Humanoid Joint logoHumanoid Joint

 What torque range should humanoid robot actuators target?

 There is no universal range.
-Public references show smaller knee axes around 90-120 N.m and full-size leg-class peak torque up to about 360 N.m.
-Continuous duty, speed, and cooling must be validated separately.
+Official Unitree references show smaller knee axes around 90-120 N.m on G1 and full-size leg-class peak torque around 360 N.m on H1/H2-class pages.
+Other OEMs often publish robot-level payload rather than joint torque, so continuous duty, speed, and cooling must be validated separately.

 When should we choose quasi-direct drive?